The Anglican Diocese of Melbourne takes all complaints very seriously.

 If the formal process as outlined in the Episcopal Standards Act 2011 is used, the Director advises the Episcopal Standards Committee (ESC) which investigates the matter.
 The Power and Trust in the Church protocol guides this process.

-If the ESC believes that the conduct or the subject of the complaint, if established, would call into question the fitness of the Archbishop, it must refer the matter to the Episcopal Standards Board for deliberation.
+If the ESC believes that the conduct or the subject of the complaint, if established, would call into question the fitness of the Archbishop, it may refer the matter to the Episcopal Standards Board for ajudication.
 The Board must determine whether the complaint is proven and, if so, may make recommendations to the Church Authority as to what action should be taken against the Archbishop.
-The Church authority is given specific power to give effect to recommendations of the Board and Review Board on a complaint.
+The Church authority must give effect to recommendations of the Board and Review Board on a complaint or any authorised modifications of the same.